Chaitra-Bhat383/Robo-Rick-Bot/README.md

+                                                 Every Morty needs a Rick, and every Discord server needs a Robo Rick!!!

 # Robo-Rick-Bot

 Its a ML based based discord bot ,which tries to mimic Robo Rick and bring enhanced moderation to your server with some Rick and Morty flair!